waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Data Hygiene:** When creating map markers, I must ensure they are linked to the correct object_id and have accurate labels, including the correct trainer type.
 Failure to do so degrades the quality of my map data and leads to confusion.
 - **Interaction Loops:** If repeated, varied interaction with an NPC (e.g., from different directions, or testing line-of-sight) yields no new result, they are likely non-interactive for progression or have already served their purpose.
 I must abandon the interaction and explore other options to avoid wasting time in a loop.
 - **Follow Documented Strategy:** My documented strategies and principles in the notepad are useless if I don't follow them.
 I must review relevant notes before making major decisions, especially for gym battles.
 A single high-level Pokémon cannot carry an under-leveled team, and attempting to do so after documenting this principle is a critical strategic failure.
-- **Training Strategy:** The wild POKéMON on Route 35 (around Lv12-14) are currently too strong for my low-level party members.
-Attempting to grind here is inefficient and leads to frequent trips to the POKéMON Center.
-A better strategy is to train on an earlier route with weaker wild POKéMON, such as Route 32.
+- **Training Strategy:** The wild POKéMON on Route 35 (around Lv12-14) are too strong for low-level grinding.
+Route 32 is a decent option, but the tall grass on Route 30 (with Lv3-4 POKéMON) is the most effective spot I've found for training my weakest party members.
 - **Pathfinding must account for all known obstacles, both on-screen (from map data) and off-screen (from map markers).**
 - **Cautious Training:** Even with a type advantage, a low-level Pokémon is still vulnerable.
 Be prepared to switch out or use healing items if they take significant damage, rather than risking a faint for a small amount of EXP.
 - **Accuracy-lowering moves** like SAND-ATTACK can turn a simple training battle into a high-risk situation.
 If an opponent repeatedly uses such moves, consider switching to a Pokémon with a move that doesn't check accuracy or running away to avoid wasting resources.